demisto/content-docs/docs/integrations/docker.md

 is updated automatically from time to time whenever a newer tag is available.

+## Enabling/Disabling Docker Image Automatic Update
 If your integration/script is not using one of the above images, you can still have it updated automatically by adding the `autoUpdateDockerImage`key to the YML file.
-For example, the following will update the integration 'MyIntegration' docker image:
+For example, the following will update the integration `MyIntegration` docker image:
 ```yml
 commonfields:
   id: MyIntegration